sterntech1/stackoverflow/README.md

 4. [Results](#results)
 5. [Licensing, Authors, and Acknowledgements](#licensing)

+### Testing Fork

+My name is Michael Stern and I graduated with a bachelor's degree in Industrial Engineer in December.
+However, I always had a passion for coding and data visualization and realize that data science makes me happy.
+I am excited to be taking this Udacity course.

 ## Installation <a name="installation"></a>

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.